Nasrallah’s Assassination Puts Hezbollah and the Unification of the arenas in a Critical Moment

 This includes Hezbollah targeting Tel Aviv with a missile it launched for the first time named “Qader 1” on September 26, as well as targeting a settlement near Jerusalem with a long-range missile on September 28.

 Likewise, a response from the Houthis and Iraqi factions is likely.
 The Houthis launched a ballistic missile that penetrated air defenses and landed in Kfar Daniel, a village near Ben Gurion Airport, while a drone launched by Iraqi armed factions exploded at an Israeli military base on September 24.
-This indicates that the parties of the “Unity of Arenas” are still capable of executing complex attacks that surpass Israeli air defenses and reach their targets.
+This indicates that the parties of the “Unification of the arenas” are still capable of executing complex attacks that surpass Israeli air defenses and reach their targets.

 However, such attacks may not alter the deterrence equation that has begun to favor Israel nor are they likely to halt the depletion of Hezbollah’s capabilities or lead to significant changes in the ongoing battle in Lebanon or reach the level of declaring an open war.